My2ndAngelic/homebrew-legacy-cask/README.md

 project.

 ## Noticeboard
->Currently I am the only maintainer to this project.
+> Currently I am the only maintainer to this project.
 There is go guarantee that this tap will not collide or conflict with [homebrew-cask](https://github.com/Homebrew/homebrew-cask) or [homebrew-cask-legacy](https://github.com/Homebrew/homebrew-cask-legacy).
 I will try to clean up all the files and rewrite all the documents if I have time.
 Sorry if there is some copyright infringement files left like some README.md or some guides leftover from main homebrew.
 I will try to clean those as well.
+>
+> Check if you can install homebrew in the first place from GitHub.
+From what I have tested, there seems to be a problem with setting up Homebrew as GitHub has switched to TLS 1.2, which makes thing harder for old OS.
+From Mountain Lion and before, they will not support that protocol.
+Please open an issue/pull request if you found any workaround to:
+> - Install Homebrew and accessing GitHub
+> - Tap Homebrew/Cask
+> - Install a cask
+> - Update Homebrew
+>
+> I tested it with on VM, I have not tested it on real hardware yet.
 >
 > Please refer to the FAQ if you have more questions about this.
 >
 > *My2ndAngelic*